csev/sakai-scripts/README.md

         cd dev
         git clone https://github.com/csev/sakai-scripts

-* Install MAMP if you have not already done so
+* If you need a database, install MAMP or something else if you have not already done so

 Continue working with the Common steps below.